Baruto no Gakuen

-Baruto no Gakuen (バルトの楽園) or Ode to Joy is a Japanese film released in 2006 and based on the true story of the Bandō prisoner-of-war camp in World War I. It depicts the friendship of the German POWs with the director of the camp and local residents at the stage of Naruto, Tokushima Prefecture in Japan.
+Baruto no Gakuen (バルトの楽園), also known as Ode to Joy, is a 2006 Japanese film directed by Masanobu Deme and starring Bruno Ganz and Ken Matsudaira.
+It is based on the true story of the Bandō prisoner-of-war camp in World War I and depicts the friendship of the German POWs with the director of the camp and local residents of Naruto, Tokushima Prefecture in Japan.

-The film, which explores the cultural interactions between the prisoners and the Japanese, starred Swiss actor Bruno Ganz and Ken Matsudaira.
-It was directed by Masanobu Deme.
-Baruto no Gakuen is also called "The Bearded Orchestra".
+The film, which explores the cultural interactions between the prisoners and the Japanese, is also called "The Bearded Orchestra".
 This title was derived from the Bandō camp's commandant, Toyohisa Matsue, who was noted for his "imposing" Wilhelmine beard.